 Made-to-Measure Curtains in Edinburgh

-Beautiful curtains, made in our Leith workshop and professionally fitted.
-Choose from hundreds of fabrics, multiple heading styles, and pair with our blinds for a layered, finished look.
+Made-to-measure curtains in Edinburgh, handmade in our Leith workshop and professionally fitted.
+Choose from hundreds of Louvolite fabrics, six heading styles, and pair with our blinds for a layered, finished look.

 Curtains Made in Edinburgh, Not Ordered from a Catalogue

 Most curtain companies in Edinburgh take your measurements and send them off to a factory.
 You wait weeks, pay a premium, and hope for the best.
-We do it differently.
+We do it differently as Edinburgh's blinds and curtains workshop.

 Every pair of curtains we sell is cut, sewn, and finished in our Leith workshop.
 We use fabrics from Louvolite, one of the UK's leading fabric suppliers, giving you access to hundreds of colours, patterns, and weights.
 Because we manufacture in-house, we control the quality and the timeline.